 A study of seismic risk to a complex transportation system, with the goal of quantifying impacts on users of the network and identifying communities that are disproportionally impacted by disruptions.
 The San Francisco Bay Area transportation system is considered as a case study.
 Disruption is caused by earthquake shaking, where a full suite of earthquake scenarios in the region (with associated occurrence rates) are considered in order to obtain a fully probabilistic description of risk.

 Basics of several approaches for numerical simulation of ground motion, presents three contexts for validation of simulations, and presents some results using "proxy" metrics to validate ground motion simulations.
 Transparent and informative validation is an important step in advancing the use of ground motion simulations in earthquake engineering.

 A maximum likelihood fragility function fitting procedure that can be used with Multiple Stripe Analysis data.
 The Excel spreadsheet shown here, as well as other software and a related paper, can be found at this page

-This video provides discussion of directionality in multicomponent ground motions, and provides a summary of directionality models developed for the NGA West 2 project.
+Directionality in multicomponent ground motions, and a summary of directionality models developed for the NGA West 2 project.

-This presentation provides an overview of the Conditional Mean Spectrum, and compares the resulting spectrum to the Uniform Hazard Spectrum as a target for ground motion selection.
-Similar content is provided in this journal publication.
-Note that the location of the PEER selection tool noted in this presentation has moved to http://peer.berkeley.edu/peer_ground_motion_database.
+An introduction to the Conditional Mean Spectrum, and comparison the resulting spectrum to the Uniform Hazard Spectrum as a target for ground motion selection.
+Similar content is provided in this publication.

 Please use the following form to register your basic contact information.
 If you choose, you will receive occasional updates about new software and publications.
 We will not share your information with anyone.
 Your registration is useful to us in evaluating the effectiveness of the offerings on this web page.